-Large parrots are well-established as popular, beloved pets.
-While they're very fun to play with and have around the home, there are a few things to know before taking on a large parrot as a pet.
+Large parrots are well-established as popular pets.
+And while they're very fun to have around the home, there are some key points to know before taking on a large parrot.

-Perhaps the most important and little-known fact about these birds, which are extremely intelligent, is that they get bored easily if not offered enough mental stimulation.
-A lack of social interaction can lead to behavior problems and even physical illness in large birds.
+These birds are very intelligent and get bored easily if not offered enough mental stimulation.
+A lack of social interaction also can lead to behavioral problems and even physical illness in large parrots.
+But for people who can commit to caring for them properly, a large parrot can offer unmatched companionship and a unique pet ownership experience.

 01 of 05

-The Blue and Gold Macaw is a highly recognizable species that has enjoyed immense popularity as a pet for many years.
-They are extremely intelligent and often take well to learning tricks as well as learning to talk.
+The blue-and-gold macaw is a highly recognizable large parrot species that has enjoyed immense popularity as a pet for many years.
+These colorful parrots are extremely intelligent and often take well to learning tricks and how to talk.

-Blue and Gold Macaws have strong personalities and are happiest in homes with experienced parrot owners who are well-versed in hookbill behavior.
-Expect to spend a significant amount of out-of-cage time socializing with a Blue and Gold Macaw if you take it on as a pet.
+Blue-and-gold macaws have strong personalities and are happiest in homes with experienced parrot owners.
+Expect to give your blue-and-gold macaw a significant amount of time to socialize and play outside of its cage if you take one on as a pet.

 02 of 05